 The fair values of marketable equity securities are measured at closing prices on exchanges.
-The fair values of bonds are measured at market prices or quoted prices from third parties, or determined using the discounted cash flow method.
+The fair values of bonds and mutual funds are measured at market prices or quoted prices from third parties, or determined using the discounted cash flow method.